Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Results

 A plot similar to the one in Fig.~\ref{fig:compare_baccoemu_scaled} is shown in Fig.~\ref{fig:compare_baccoemu_full}, this time considering the covariance matrix corresponding to the full simulation volume of about 54$\cGpc$.
 Since now the covariance matrix correctly represents the statistical fluctuations in the data vectors, we additionally show the $\chi^2$ averaged over the chain and normalised to the numbers of degrees of freedom.
 In this case, it is clear that not accounting for the theory error of \bacco can lead to a bias in the cosmological parameters, most notably at low redshift.
 On the contrary, including the reference $0.5\%$ theory error is enough to recover unbiased results, with the sole exception of the case at $\kmax = 0.45\kMpc$ and $z=0.9$.

 The EFT model also returns unbiased measurements, with some spurious configurations outside the $1\sigma$ confidence interval for low $\kmax$ values at $z=1.5$.
 The main reason for this effect is likely imputable to the presence of projection effects when marginalising the posterior distribution in the $\curly{h,\omega_{\rm c} }$ plane, as we explain later in Sect.~\ref{sec:results_free_cosmo}.
 The averaged $\chi^2$ behaves in a consistent way between the two models, displaying an amplitude that is constantly lower than the 95th percentile of the corresponding $\chi^2$ distribution for both sets of curves, with the only exception of the largest $\kmax$ values of the $z=1.8$ snapshot.

+In terms of goodness of fit, we note that, due to our choice of reporting the posterior-averaged $\chi^2$ value instead of the maximum-likelihood value, the normalised $\chi^2$ can start off with values larger than 1 at low $\kmax$ values.
+This is mostly caused by the non-gaussianity of the sampled posterior distribution when the data vectors cannot properly constrain the whole set of sampled parameters.
+In this case the averaged posterior can increase the value of the $\chi^2$ and making it appear artificially larger.
+In Appendix \ref{app:chi2} we include an example using the maximum-likelihood $\chi^2$, showing how in this case the goodness of fit typically assumes values consistent with 1 on those scales.